majafrankowska/Customer-High-Revenue-Classification-using-AutoGluon/README.md

 - The file customers_labeled.csv should be placed in the data/ folder.
 - AutoGluon handles preprocessing and feature encoding automatically.
 - If you encounter Ray or CatBoost-related errors (TimeLimitExceeded), reduce model complexity or increase the training time limit.

-Project developed as part of predictive modeling exercises for PUM class at PJATK